Last updated: October 27, 2023

 Before including the search field module on any live pages, you can include it on a test page or template to preview how this module will function, and how the search results page will function.
 Once you like how everything looks and works, include the search field module in your live templates.

 Sometimes certain data such as serial numbers, code samples, and more complex data may not be picked up by the text analyzer in site search.
-To make sure these types of text get indexed, warp them in a tag using the following class:
+To make sure these types of text get indexed, wrap them in a tag using the following class:

 You can boost some of the keywords on your page in your site search results by wrapping them in a tag using the following class: